skatcat31/the-rgb-color-game/README.md

 The `Machine` is the local device being interacted with.

 ### Easy
 A difficulty of the game.
-It presents 3 options for the color to be found, of a distinct distance decided by hue shift of 1/3 spectrum from the winning color.
+It presents 3 options for the color to be found

 ### Medium
 A difficulty of the game.
-It presents 6 options for the color to be found, of a distinct distance decided by hue shift of 1/4 spectrum or more up to 1/3 from the winning color.
+It presents 6 options for the color to be found

 ### Hard
 A difficulty of the game.
-It presents 9 options for the color to be found, of a distinct distance decided by hue shift of 1/8 spectrum or more up to 1/3 from the winning color.
+It presents 9 options for the color to be found

 ### Impossible
 A difficulty of the game.
 It presents 3 options for the color to be found, of a fixed distance of 3 hues from the winning color(the minimally visible difference in shift)